Extract rent rolls to structured JSON

 Common Questions

 Yes.
-Property management software (Yardi, RealPage, AppFolio, MRI) each produce different formats.
-Sensible adapts to these variations and normalizes the output into a consistent schema.
+Property management software produces different formats.
+Pre-built rent roll templates are available in the configuration library, and Sensible adapts to format variations and normalizes the output into a consistent schema.

 Sensible extracts occupied and vacant units with their details.
 The structured JSON output makes it straightforward to calculate vacancy rates, loss-to-lease, and effective gross income programmatically.